-In the event of severe weather, the Facilities Manager carries out a specific risk assessment to ensure the site is safe (see Kent County Council's (KCC) Winter Planning Guidance).
+In the event of severe weather, the Facilities Manager carries out a specific risk assessment to ensure the site is safe (see KCC's Winter Planning Guidance).
 This may result in restricted access and limited provision.
 A yearly register is kept as to staff availability during poor weather.
-If the school is unable to open notice will be given via the school website, through local radio stations and a Weduc message will be sent to all parents and staff.
+If the school is unable to open notice will be given via the school website, through local radio stations and the school's communication app, Reach More Parents to all parents and staff.